Reading Time: 5 minutes

 - Drug education classes

 Getting matched with the right level of care can help you or a loved one prevent overdose, treat any symptoms of withdrawal, and maintain motivation for long-term recovery.
-Call 800-926-9037 (Who Answers?) today to speak with a treatment support specialist about treatment options near you.
+Contact us and 800-681-1058 (Who Answers?) get the help you need, today.

 - Food and Drug Administration.
 (January 2017).
 Lexapro [medication guide].

 - U.S. National Library of Medicine.
 (2021, June 08).
 Escitalopram.
 MedlinePlus.

 - American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).